Palau Entry Requirements

 Currency

-Amounts over USD 10,000 must be declared
+Amounts of USD $10,000 or more must be declared

 Prohibited Items